shayaan-git/shayaan-git/README.md

 ## **Hi** 👋🏻, **I'm Shayaan**
-- ♟ I'm looking for good projects to contribute in.
+- 📫 Reach me at: mohdshayaan.work@gmail.com
-- 📫 Reach me at: mshayaan24@gmail.com
+- ♟ Looking for exciting projects to contribute in

 ---